ismailsaid2001/Sam3oul.github.io/_pages/about.md

 <p class="mb-5"><img class="shadow-lg" src="/assets/images/ismail2.jpg" alt="Sam3oul's website" /></p>

-<p>Welcome to  the  online universe shaped by Ismail Said aka **Sam3oul** !
+<p> Welcome to  the  online universe shaped by Ismail Said aka <b>Sam3oul</b> ! </p>

-This virtual haven is exclusively devoted to the wondrous realm of `artificial intelligence`, `machine learning`,`deep leanring` and many `cutting-edge` technologies.
+<p>This virtual haven is exclusively devoted to the wondrous realm of <b>artificial intelligence</b>,<b>machine learning</b>,<b>`deep leanring`</b> and many `cutting-edge` technologies. </p>

-Embark on a journey with me as we delve into the intricate intricacies of **AI**, unravel the mysteries of machine learning, and explore the ever-evolving landscape of innovative technologies.
+<p>Embark on a journey with me as we delve into the intricate intricacies of AI, unravel the mysteries of machine learning, and explore the ever-evolving landscape of innovative technologies. </p>

-Here, I am committed to illuminating the `complex concepts`, `breakthroughs`, and trends that shape our digital world.
+<p>Here, I am committed to illuminating the `complex concepts`, `breakthroughs`, and trends that shape our digital world. </p>

-Join me in unraveling the threads of knowledge and innovation as we navigate the boundless horizons of artificial intelligence and beyond. </p>
+<p>Join me in unraveling the threads of knowledge and innovation as we navigate the boundless horizons of artificial intelligence and beyond. </p>

 <p class="mb-5"><img class="shadow-lg" src="/assets/images/log.png" alt="Sam3oul's website" /></p>